-Timber Loans
+• Timber Loans

 The Board maintained the existing loan program and offered lending to agriculturally related forest ventures.
 It continues to be available to modify products and services to meet needs for growth and development within this industry.
-Demand for woodland and timber loans was very low throughout 2011-2012, and no new loans were issued under Timber Loan Board regulations during this year.
+Demand for woodland and timber loans was very low throughout 2012-2013, with only one new loan issued under Timber Loan Board regulations during this year.